 6. “Death On Two Legs(Dedicated to…)” – Queen

-Freddie Mercury and the rest of Queen were not pleased how they had been previously managed as a band by Norman Sheffield, and let it show with this song off of A Night at the Opera.
+Freddie Mercury and the rest of Queen were not pleased with their former band manager Norman Sheffield and aired their grievances on this song off of A Night at the Opera.

 Notable Lyrics: “You suck my blood like a leech / You break the law and you breach”